New Year's Resolutions for 2012

 • "Feel-Bad Education: And Other Contrarian Essays on Children and Schooling" by Alfie Kohn

-• "Colonel Roosevelt" by Edmund Roosevelt
+• "Colonel Roosevelt" by Edmund Morris

 • "Talking Points" by George W. Bush